 When asked about the cost of supporting the lock over time Jadallah said that those costs aren’t built into the price of the lock and that in the future the company will offer premium features.
 Without a key, this particular connected device doesn’t follow the typical (and important) rule that any connected device should work even when offline.
 It will work without internet access or power, but it won’t work without a phone.
 And it certainly loses its value if its software and security aren’t maintained.

 But, to move forward takes risks, so I do like where Otto is heading.
 I hope it gets there.
 I’m just not sure how.
+For more traditional locks and even electronic ones, contact locksmith Las Vegas.

 Otto was founded four years ago, and is backed by Greylock Partners and Fortune Brands, the company that offers Moen faucets, MasterLock locks, Therma Tru doors, and SentrySafe safes.